wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_net_peerCount.md

 ---
-title: arbitrum:net_peerCount \[WebSocket\] {disallowed}
+title: arbitrum:net_peerCount  {disallowed} - Arbitrum
-description: Returns number of peers currently connected to the client.
+description: Example code for the arbitrum:net_peerCount  {disallowed} ws method. Сomplete guide on how to use arbitrum:net_peerCount  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters